EquiMed logo.

 Treatment

 Treatment of the condition is considered to be possible by some veterinarians if the problem is caused by a simple blockage of the rectum or anus by the cloacal membrane or the presence of a membranous septum.
-In the case of the absence of the anus and associated structures, surgery becomes very complicated and the success rate is very low.
+In the case of the absence of the anus and associated structures, surgery becomes very complicated and the success rate in saving the life of the foal is very low.

 Dig Deeper